mmichlin66/mmichlin66.github.io/mimcss/guide/custom-properties.md

 When creating constants you can use either static or instance properties; however, since in most cases there will be only single instance of each type definition class created, our recommendation is to use instance properties as they are easier to work with.

+in addition, Mimcss provides the `$const` function that works very similarly to the `$var` function in that it allows specifying complex values compatible with the type of a given style property.
+The difference is that the `$const` function doesn't create any CSS entity, but simply creates a constant that can be used in other rules.

 Here is an example of specifying constants in a style definition class:

 ```tsx